 1. Action Books – Especially at the tail end of the 12-18 month spectrum, I noticed how our son really enjoyed books that encouraged action, because he would try to imitate them.
 An example of this would be Helen Oxenbury’s famous work: “I can”.
 I have brought out other books later on to encourage this more (but for the 19-24 months timeframe): Good Morning Yoga and Goodnight Yoga + Ay Naku!, Kumilos Tayo, Ate and Kumilos Tayo, Kuya.
 Another book he loves to do actions with is Jane Belk Moncure’s My First Book.
 He touches his eyes when it’s the page on eyes, his mouth when it’s the page on mouth, and hugs me when it’s the page on hugging!
 Actually, I think this is how he started hugging me a lot.

 2. Seek and Find Books – I personally love these kinds of books, and we have a few in our collection already.
 Few, because I don’t just buy any seek-and-find book.
 It has to have good illustrations or photographs – an artwork in itself.

 4. Rhyming Books – Although this has been mentioned in my previous post, I have to make a special mention of it here because I noticed how children are so drawn to rhyming books!
-Whether it’s Pablo’s age or even older, they just love the rhymes!
+Whether it’s for toddlers or even older, they just love the rhymes!
 Of course, for me, it’s best to find books with rhymes that actually make sense.